department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-UAT/research-plan.md

   - Aim to intercept at least 10-15 Veterans as they enter the clinic, before their check in for their appointment.
 - Watch the Veteran complete check-in on their mobile phone.
 - Ask follow-up questions.
 - Utilize Net Promoter Score (NPS) in conjuntion with qualitative questions to evaluate Veteran and staff experiences.
-NPS
+NPS can be used overtime to see flucuations in the experience, but it shouldn't be the only user experience metrics evaluated.

 ### When?
 What dates do you plan to do research?
 - To be determined.
 Coordination with the pilot location(s) needed.